DLorenzoLaguno17/The-Cliffborn-Islands/README.md

 * O - Attack with the sword
 * Spacebar - Jump.

-XBox Controller:
-* Left joystick/D-pad - Move
-* B - Throw the hook
-* X - Attack with the sword
-* A - Jump

 ### Special keys
 * F1 - To start from the very first level
 * F2 - To start from the beginning of the current level